Danielle Tan

 – Use data and real examples

-– Link your efforts to business goals
+– Link your sustainability efforts to business goals and performance

 Final Thoughts